-Three-month periods ended October 31, 2019 and 2018 (in Canadian dollars)
+Three-month and six-month periods ended January 31, 2020 and 2019 (in Canadian dollars)

 11. Share-based compensation:

 (a) Share option plan:

 The Company has a share option plan "The Plan" whereby the Board of Directors, may grant to directors, officers or consultants of the Company, options to acquire common shares.
 The Board of Directors has the authority to determine the terms and conditions of the grant of options.
 The Board of Directors approved a 'share option plan reserving a maximum of 1,500,000 share options of the Company, with a vesting period allowed of zero to a period fixed by the Board of Directors, when the grant of option is made at market price, for the benefit of its directors, officers, employees and consultants.
 The Plan provides that no single person may hold options representing more than 5% of the outstanding common shares.